 What is in the curriculum?

 The curriculum provides a concise but informative and practically useful overview on topics including aetiology and epidemiology, school-based prevention, family-based prevention, environmental prevention, evaluation, etc. Delivering the training in academic settings will also help to ensure that the next generation of decision-, opinion- and policy-makers are equipped with specific knowledge about the advances in and utility of prevention science.
 This training provides an overview of evidence-based prevention in order to facilitate well-informed choices about funding and implementation priorities.
 For professionals who have followed the curriculum and want to deepen their knowledge about a particular aspect of prevention science and apply it accurately, safely and confidently (for example the use of media) we strongly recommend that they apply for one of the full UPC courses at https://www.apsieducationcenter.org/courses.

 How is it delivered?

 The EUPC can be delivered in different ways.
-There is an online introductory training course, a module for inclusion in prevention training carried out in academic settings and a training module for decision-, opinion- and policy-makers.
-The structure of the training for the last two modules uses a cascade ‘training of trainers’ approach whereby trained trainers can further disseminate the training.
+There is a module for inclusion in prevention training carried out in academic settings and training modules for decision-, opinion- and policy-makers (DOPs).
+The first two basic modules of the DOP version can be delivered online and the additional 3 advanced modules can be delivered on the EMCDDA's training platform PLATO in e-learning format.
+The graph below explains the different training paths and options.
+The structure of the training uses a cascade ‘training of trainers’ approach whereby trainers acknowledged by the EMCDDA can further disseminate the training.